xiaorongw/gis-project/README.md

 ## Folder Information
 + shinyapp - Source code for the [interactive geospatial application](https://tinyblocks.shinyapps.io/shinyapp/) and related data files (Change branch to shinyapp-1 for the version on shinyapps.io)
-+ project_website - Provides the source code for the project website
++ project_website - Source code for the project website
 + Report - Project report written in R code utilising rticles package

 ## Project Website